Cadwallader Colden: Concept for Erie Canal

-In his 1727 book, “History of the Five Nations,” about the Iroquois, Colden suggested that a canal be built to connect the Hudson River with the Great Lakes to enable increased trade with Native Americans, for fur, and western settlers for agricultural products.
-Colden presented his vision for a canal to Colonial Governor Burnett on November 6, 1724.
+In his 1727 book, The History of the Five Indian Nations, about the Iroquois, Colden suggested that a canal be built to connect the Hudson River with the Great Lakes to enable increased trade with Native Americans, for fur, and western settlers for agricultural products.
+Colden presented his vision for a canal to Colonial Governor Burnett on 6 November 1724.